I’ve said it before on my work blog, hindsight isn’t a wonderful thing, it’s fucking useless.

 When you go through hardships it’s difficult to see anyone else.

 Other people fade into the background and before you know it, you’re living alone, at least, in your head.
 You miss the life that is being played out in front of you.
-The world beyond your own nose blurs and you’re in your own uncomfortable bubble.
+The world beyond blurs and you’re left in a prison of your own making.

 It’s true that feeling bad usually gives way to feeling good (and then back to bad again).
 But it’s the ebb and flow of those feelings that can wear you down.